 Regardless of all positive indicators a number of questions still beg for answers: where are the Ghanaian women, who make up more than 50% of the entire population of Ghana, in politics?
 How are prominent women in leadership positions using their positions to encourage and ensure gender inclusion in governance?
 Why is the 50% of the 30% quota system for District Assembly women not really working?

-Women’s participation in political processes is either limited or facilitated by social and cultural circumstances, economic situations and the political context or systems.
+Women’s participation in political processes is either limited or facilitated by social and cultural circumstances, economic situations and viagra suppliers uk link for you the political context or systems.
 The factors that are commonly identified as barriers to women’s participation include: limited support for women aspirants to carry out campaigns; cultural norms that have little or no regard for women who go into politics; the lack of confidence amongst women; politicization of gender issues.

 Some proposed solutions to the above challenges include:

 Increasing support for women aspirants.
 It is inspiring to have renowned women’s rights groups and individuals embark on a course to promote women’s leadership in governance.
 However, such visions can only materialize through joint collaborative efforts with a focus on grooming more women to hold positions and participate in decision making processes within political parties and at the local government level.

 Women aspirants are often supported through gender development funds through the work of non-governmental organisations and training institutions.
 Support offered could be in the form of capacity building, training, mentoring and linking them with former and incumbent Assembly Persons and buy sildenafil viagra cures the production of campaign materials.
 On the other hand, young female aspirants who are supported, especially by traditional leaders, at an early age can develop the confidence and skills needed to assume leadership positions within their communities, schools and associations.